Why do so many autistic adults oppose the use of ABA?

 Autism Is Not "Behavioral" - Cal Montgomery

-Evidence of increased PTSD symptoms in autistics exposed to applied behavior analysis
+Evidence of increased PTSD symptoms in autistics exposed to applied behavior analysis - Henny Kupferstein

-Ido Kedar - A Challenge to Autism Professionals
+A Challenge to Autism Professionals - Ido Kedar

 The Judge Rotenberg Center and the movement to outlaw full-body electrical shock harnesses